Xanthorrhoea: Diversity and distribution

-A genus endemic to Australia, occurring in all national states and territories.
+The genus is endemic to Australia, occurring in all national states and territories.
 Some species have a restricted range, others are widely distributed.

 According to the World Checklist of Selected Plant Families, as of September 2014 the following species are accepted:

 Habitat

 Grasstrees grow in coastal heaths, and wet and dry forests of Australia.
 They are drought and frost tolerant.
 The grass tree mainly occurs in soils that are very free draining and consequently low in nutrients.
 It survives in the poorest soils, with a shallow root system, enabling it easily access nutrients from decaying litter, while storing all the food reserves in its stem.

 Ecology

 The grass tree has developed adaptations that help it better suit the environment where it occurs.
 If a fire breaks out, the grass tree has a special physiological adaptation called thermal insulation that helps protect the plant.
 The grass tree holds its thick, dead leaves around its stem which serves as insulation, and helps to protect the plant against the heat of the fire.

 They need fire to clear away dead leaves and promote flowering, as these slow-growing trees were among the first flowering plants to evolve.

 Grass trees have developed a structural adaptation which helps the grass tree take advantage of soil fertilized with ash after fire, producing a flowering stalk in the aftermath.

 The grass tree forms a mycorrhizal relationship with fungi deep in its root system, wherein fungi live in a mutually beneficial relationship with the grass tree roots.
 The fungus increases the tree root's access to water and nutrients and therefore increases tree growth especially in poor conditions.
 The grass tree also suffers from a condition known as phytophthora dieback.
 Phytophthora cinnamomi is a discrete soil borne pathogen that attacks and destroys vascular root systems, causing hosts to perish through lack of nutrients and water.
 It is spread through infected plants and the movement of contaminated soil and gravel.
+The leaves of the grass tree are hosts to another fungi, Pseudodactylaria xanthorrhoeae.